SyntaxBreaker/MarkdownEditor/README.md

 npm start
 ```

-## 💻 Built with
-Technologies used in the project:
+## 💻 Technologies used in the project:
 *   React
 *   styled-components
 *   marked